authelia/authelia/docs/configuration/miscellaneous.md

 `optional: true`

-Defines the address to listen on.
+Defines the address and port to listen on.

     host: 0.0.0.0
     port: 9091